Cray-HPE/hms-build-chart-workflows/README.md

 The workflow is composed of three jobs:
 1. The [Lint and Test job](#lint-and-test-job) will use chart-testing to lint any changed charts in the pull request, and if enabled deploy any changed Helm charts to a test Kubernetes cluster using Kind to run tests against.
-2. **For each** image detected in a changed chart a [Scan image job](#scan-image-job) will created to run Snyk against the image to find vulnerabilities.
+2. **For each** image detected in a changed chart a [Scan image job](#scan-image-job) will be created to run Snyk against the image to find vulnerabilities.
 3. **For each** changed chart a [Scan chart job](#scan-chart-job) will be created to run Snyk against the chart to find vulnerabilities.

 ### Workflow inputs